sarahcgallLtd/scgUtils/README.md

 #           Art      Yes Female 204.7525   48
 #   Automobiles      Yes Female 212.0209   49
 #  Birdwatching      Yes Female 203.9380   47
+# ...

+# NB.
+To see as a plot, see "Binary Plot" below.
 ```

 <br>